How Does Depression Develop?

 Depression has numerous causes.
 Any of these things alone may not be enough to cause depression, but several of them acting together can trigger depression in some people.

 Neurotransmitters and hormones are chemical messengers that enable nerve cells to communicate with one another.
-They play a role in everything your brain does, including controlling your mood and emotions.
+They play a role in everything your brain does, including steering your mood and emotions.
 The way your body produces and breaks down these chemicals inside and outside the nerve cells may contribute to a person developing depression.

 Many illnesses cause stress and make daily life difficult.
 This, in turn, can lead to depression in those trying to cope.
 In some cases, a medical illness or drug treatment affects the brain directly, and depression may be an accompanying feature.